johndgiese/dotvim/README.md

 # How this vim setup differs from normal vim

+The most important three changes are:

-* ESC in insert mode is now jk (quickly, one after another).
-This mapping allows you to keep your hands still.
+* ESC in insert mode is now jk (quickly, one after another)
 * Swaps the semicolon and colon, because you use colon a lot and almost never use semicolon
+* ,v opens the vimrc (which auto runs upon saving)

+These three shorcuts will save you a lot of time, and keep your hands more comfortable when typing.
+I believe one of the main benefits of vim is that it allows you to keep your hands on the keyboard so you can type more faster.

 * F1 opens nerdtree
 * F2 opens the ctag viewer (SHIFT-F2 opens an alternate viewer)
 * F3 is the mini-buffer explorer